 State Board & Department Approved Program

 The program is approved by the Missouri State Board of Nursing and the State Department of Education.
-After successful completion of the program, the graduate is eligible to apply to write the State of Missouri Licensure for Practical Nurses (NCLEX_PN).
+After successful completion of the program, the graduate is eligible to apply to write the National Council Licensure Exam for Practical Nurses (NCLEX_PN).
 The State of Missouri Nurse Practice Act, Section 335.066, provides additional criteria for eligibility to apply for licensure as a Practical Nurse.
 Successful completion of the program does not guarantee eligibility to take the licensing exam.
 Satisfactory performance on this examination will qualify the student for licensure as a Practical Nurse.